IRDG2OI/seatizen-to-zenodo/README.md

 ## folders_preparation.py

-This Python script will help you prepare your seatizen data before uploading it to Zenodo. <br/>
+This Python script will help you prepare your [seatizen](https://ocean-indien.ifremer.fr/Projets/Innovations-technologiques/SEATIZEN-2020-2022) data before uploading it to Zenodo. <br/>
-It uses Jacques, a python package that detect useless images within a directory using artificial intelligence.
+It uses Jacques, a package to classify useless and useful images according to marine ecological interests.

 ### Installation